SysManSquad/sysmansquadblogdev/content/posts/2023-04-11-dealing-with-frontline-workers-and-onedrive/index.md

 }
 ```

+&nbsp;&nbsp;
 **Step 3:**
-Since new subfiles and folders will inherit the attributes but existing files won't we need to iterate through each subfolder/file and set them individually
+Since existing subfiles and folders won't inherit the attributes, although new files/folders will, we will need to iterate through each subfolder/file and set them individually.
-We want to continue on an error, but throw an error on each file we couldn't process at the end
+We want to continue on an error, but throw an error on each file we couldn't process at the end.

 ```powershell
  # Iterate through all items in the Desktop & Documents folder and its subfolders.
 Files created before the Root folder is pinned will not inherit the PINNED attribute.
 Hence the need.